Sara666-LI/BMI500_HMW11_Model-based-Bias-Removal-in-Machine-Learning/README.md

-HW3: Model-based Bias Removal in Machine Learning using Synthetic Blood Pressure Data
+**HW3: Model-based Bias Removal in Machine Learning using Synthetic Blood Pressure Data**

-Name: Liping Li       Email: liping.li@emory.edu
+**Name: Liping Li       Email: liping.li@emory.edu**

-Code link on GitHub https://github.com/Sara666-LI/BMI500_HMW11_Model-based-Bias-Removal-in-Machine-Learning/
+**Code link on GitHub https://github.com/Sara666-LI/BMI500_HMW11_Model-based-Bias-Removal-in-Machine-Learning/**

-i.
-Choose both Polynomial Regression Model and Sigmoid-Gaussian Model for SBP and DBP here in my work.
+**A) i.
+Choose both Polynomial Regression Model and Sigmoid-Gaussian Model for SBP and DBP here in my work.**

-ii.
+**ii.
 Implement the models in Python.
-Codes are on GitHub.
+Codes are on GitHub. **